 When I found myself back in the States at the beginning of 2018, working a 9-5, I felt suffocated by the stagnancy of an office job.
 My life in Haiti had been filled with so much purpose – so much risk – and suddenly I was drowning in the mundane.
 I had created for myself a routine, and a proper one at that, but the comfort of a conventional life became stuffy, exhausting, and I’ll admit, mildly depressing.
 Around that same time, I officially launched my photography business with a good ‘ole Facebook page, because that’s the definition of official, isn’t it?
 I remember feeling the weight of imposter syndrome as I called myself a photographer.
 Who was I to carry such a title?
 Was I skilled enough to do this?
 I knew nothing about running a business at that point.
 I just knew I loved to create.

 Slowly but surely, that simple Facebook page evolved into something much greater, a career path that has taken me to the other side of the world, quite literally.
 Particularly in America, we are promised and persuaded into comfort and convenience.
 But there is nothing comfortable or convenient about risk.
 In fact, I once heard that we should do one thing every single day that scares us.
 I try to be intentional with that advice.

 Am I the most talented, the most skilled, the best at what I do?
 Certainly not.
 And I never will be.
 But when we choose to step out of our comfort zones, when we say ‘yes’ to the hard things, and when we embrace a life of risk, we will always be better because of it.

 Read the full interview on Shoutout Colorado here.

-Looking to collaborate on a future project?
-Fill out the form below in as much detail as your prefer.
+Looking to work together?
+Fill out the form below in as much detail as you can.